Tag Archive for: Medicine

 • Find documentation

-And to make sure you don't miss a thing about our faculty's program for the day, check out our Open House page!
+And to make sure you don't miss a thing about our Faculty's program for the day, check out our Open House page!

 As the final official event marking the Faculty’s 800th anniversary, the Symposium of the Montpellier Academy of Sciences and Letters will focus on the theme “Medicine and Humanism.”
-This article provides the program for this event, which is open to everyone upon presentation of a health pass.
+In this article, you’ll find the program for this event, which is open to everyone upon presentation of a health pass.

 Practical Information

 The conference is free and open to the public.
 Admission is free, subject to availability.
-It will be held in the Rabelais Room at 27 Boulevard Sarrail in Montpellier (Tram 1-2, Comédie stop).
+It will be held in the Rabelais Room, 27 Boulevard Sarrail in Montpellier (Tram 1-2, Comédie stop).

 Conference Program

-The Montpellier Academy of Sciences and Letters is hosting a two-day symposium on the theme “Medicine and Humanism,” exploring the topic from multiple perspectives: historical, ethical, social, and environmental.
+The Montpellier Academy of Sciences and Letters is organizing a two-day symposium on the theme “Medicine and Humanism,” which will be explored from multiple perspectives: historical, ethical, social, and environmental.

-• Friday, December 3 – morning
+• Friday, December 3—morning

-The Montpellier School of Medicine: A Long Humanistic Tradition
+The Montpellier School of Medicine: A Long Humanist Tradition

 8:00–8:30 a.m.: Welcome

-8:30 a.m.: Doors open
+8:30 a.m.: Opening

 • 8:30–8:40 a.m.: Fanny DOMBRE-COSTE, First Deputy Mayor of Montpellier